Office of the President

 Before joining UT Arlington in 2022, she served as the provost and vice president for academic affairs for five years at the University of North Texas and 16 years at Ohio State University in a variety of capacities, including vice provost for capital planning and regional campuses, associate dean of the College of Engineering, head of city and regional planning, and a professor.

-An Arlington native, Cowley and her husband, Jon, have a high-school-age son, Nathan.
+An Arlington native, Cowley and her husband, Jon, have a son Nathan who is in college.